The Complete Bitcoin & Crypto Guide: 2 Fresh Innovations

 If you want to buy a privacy altcoin like Monero directly, use Changelly.

-If you are want to earn interest on your Crypto, use BlockFi.
+If you want to earn interest on your Crypto (and you should!), use BlockFi.

 If you are interested in mining your own cryptocurrency use CoinMine.